Your breath is directly connected to your physical and mental health. When you’re unwell, your breathing is often the first thing that changes.

 This practice can help your body find harmony throughout your whole nervous system and balance both hemispheres of the brain.

-This means that, when we breathe more freely through our right nostril, the left hemisphere of our brain is more active; conversely, when we can breathe more freely through the left nostril, the right hemisphere is more active.
+This means that when you breathe more freely through your right nostril, the left hemisphere of your brain is more active; conversely, when you can breathe more freely through the left nostril, the right hemisphere is more active.

 The Bottom Line